John Moore, 1st Baron Moore of Tullamore1

 M, #117516, b.
 6 February 1816, d.
 10 October 1875

-Hon.
-Laurence Harman King-Harman was baptised with the name of Laurence Harman King.1 On 1838 his name was legally changed to Laurence Harman King-Harman.1 He lived at Rockingham House, County Roscommon, Ireland.1 He lived at Newcastle, Ballymahon, County Longford, Ireland.1
+He was also known as Hon.
+Laurence King-Harman.2 He was given the name of Laurence Harman King at birth.1 In 1838 his name was legally changed to Laurence Harman King-Harman.1 He lived at Rockingham House, County Roscommon, IrelandG.1 He lived at Newcastle, Ballymahon, County Longford, IrelandG.1

 Children of Hon.
 Laurence Harman King-Harman and Mary Cecilia Johnstone